Skip to Main Content

 The Dotterraviolo has become the kind of dish that defines a kitchen's identity in the way that only a signature developed over years can.
 Wafer-thin pasta cooked to a firm texture and filled with a creamy, aromatic egg yolk is a technically demanding preparation where the margin between correct and collapsed is narrow.
 Its longevity as a house classic at Die Weinbank speaks to the consistency of execution that a Michelin star, awarded in 2024, requires as a baseline.
 That star places it in a peer group that includes some of Austria's most discussed kitchens, though Die Weinbank's scale and location give it a different character from urban counterparts like Ikarus in Salzburg or Kräuterreich by Vitus Winkler in Sankt Veit im Pongau.

 Chef Gerhard Fuchs brings what the restaurant's own documentation describes as exceptional depth of flavour and a wealth of culinary experience, working with premium ingredients without unnecessary elaboration.
 In southern Styrian terms, that restraint aligns with a regional food culture that prizes the quality of the raw material, whether it is pumpkin seed oil, local lamb, or the region's white wines, over transformation for its own sake.
-La Liste's 2026 ranking of 87 points places the restaurant within the global top tier of fine dining destinations, a recognition that operates independently from Michelin and covers a broader international scope.
+La Liste's 2026 ranking of 87 points places the restaurant within a broader international field.

 The Wine Program as a Structural Pillar